Orfelia fultoni: Biology

-O. Fultoni has four stages in its life cycle.
-The first stage is the egg.
-The eggs are sticky brown balls which hang onto walls, overhangs and cave ceilings.
-The egg hatches into the larvae after approximately 7-9 days.
-The larvae stage is the most recognizable since it is at this stage O. fultoni emits its bioluminescent glow.
-The larvae stage usually lasts 6-9 months, depending on the availability of food.
+O. fultoni has four stages in its life cycle.
+The first stage is the egg, which are sticky brown balls which hang onto walls, overhangs and cave ceilings.
+These hatch into the larvae after approximately 7–9 days.
+The larvae stage is the most recognizable since it is at this stage O. fultoni emits its bioluminescent glow; this stage usually lasts 6–9 months, depending on the availability of food.
 However, the glow worm can survive for long periods without eating.
-The larva is the only stage at which O. Fultoni feeds.
-It eats primarily midges, mayflies and caddisflies as well as the occasional adult glowworm.
-The third stage is the pupa.
-The larvae uses its sticky threads to create a protective barrier, then hangs in the middle of the barrier and encases itself in a pupal "skin".
+The larva is the only stage at which O. fultoni feeds, where it eats primarily midges, mayflies, and caddisflies as well as the occasional adult of its species.
+The third stage is the pupa: the larvae uses its sticky threads to create a protective barrier, then hangs in the middle of the barrier and encases itself in a pupal "skin".
 After approximately two weeks, it emerges as the adult gnat.
-The adult males will search for a female pupa to mate, after which it dies.
+The adult males will search for a female pupa to attend, and after mating with the emergent female, it dies.
 The adult female will lay upwards of 130 eggs shortly after mating and then die.